 The assumption is that in almost all cases adjustments can be made and should always be sought; however additional consideration may have to be given to the health, safety and welfare of students and the people they are expected to work with.
 In some cases an individual Risk Assessment specifically to take account of the student's impairment may have to be carried out in addition to the generic risk assessment required for all work placements.
 This is the responsibility of the University, although in practice the placement provider may carry this out.
-The Student Disability Service can advise if this procedure is necessary.
+The Disability and Learning Support Service can advise if this procedure is necessary.

-- Assessing the environment for latex or chemical compounds which a student may be allergic to.
+- Assessing the environment for latex or chemical compounds which a student may be allergic to

-- Establishing emergency contact details and general first aid procedures should a student go into anaphylactic shock, have a seizure or become hypoglycaemic or hyperglycaemic.
+- Establishing emergency contact details and general first aid procedures should a student go into anaphylactic shock, have a seizure or become hypoglycaemic or hyperglycaemic

 - Fire evacuation procedures during an emergency for people with impaired mobility.